 Keith Haring

-Between 1980 and 1989, the artist achieved international recognition, participating in numerous group and solo shows and producing more than 50 public artworks from New York to Paris.
-By finding a direct means of expressing universal concepts of birth, death, love, sex and war, Haring created a lasting imagery that has been embraced around the world.
-In an effort to make his art widely accessible, Haring opened the Pop Shop in 1986 in downtown New York and in Tokyo, selling commercial items adorned with his art.
-In 1989, he established the Keith Haring Foundation, meant to promote art programs and public spaces for children, and to raise awareness about AIDS.
-Recent solo exhibitions of Keith Haring's work were held at the Tate Liverpool in 2019, the Albertina in Vienna in 2018, the de Young Museum in San Francisco in 2014, the Musée d'Art Moderne de la Ville de Paris in 2013, the Museum of Contemporary Art in Lyon, France in 2008, and at the Fundacion Caixa Galicia in Ferrol, Spain in 2007.
+Recent solo exhibitions of Keith Haring's work have been held at the Stedelijk Museum in Amsterdam in 2023, the National Gallery of Victoria in Melbourne in 2020, the Tate Liverpool in 2019, the Albertina in Vienna in 2018, the De Young Museum in San Francisco in 2014, the Musée d'Art Moderne de la Ville de Paris in 2013, the Museum of Contemporary Art in Lyon, France in 2008, and at the Fundación Caixa Galicia in Ferrol, Spain in 2007.
 He also had exhibitions in major institutions such as the Guggenheim Museum in New York, the Museum Boijmans van Beuningen in Rotterdam, and the Kunsthalle in Cologne.
 His works can be found in the collections of The Museum of Modern Art in New York, the Los Angeles County Museum of Art, the Art Institute of Chicago, and the Smithsonian American Art Museum in Washington, D.C. among others.

 Photo © Tseng Kwon Chi